etiennemustow/CV/README.md

 <br><br>
 I further developed this skill by attending workshops with the Chief Joy Officer at Makers Academy.
 The workshops centered around developing our minds to process stress, accepting our faults to morph them to strengths and handling uncomfortable conversations professionally.
-I feel as though I've indefinitely bettered myself as a human being and established a unique quality in myself that can be applied to any situation.
+I know I've indefinitely bettered myself as a human being and established a unique quality in myself that can be applied to any situation.

 #### Problem Solving